-The condensed interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of operations.
+While these condensed interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of operations, there are conditions that cast substantial doubt on that assumption.

-Liquidity risk is the risk the Company will not be able to meet its financial obligations as they become due and arises through the excess of financial obligations over available financial assets due at any point in time.
-As at April 30, 2015, PolyMet had cash of \$9.939 million and a working capital deficiency of \$48.557 million primarily due to the \$33.840 million convertible debt and \$16.097 non-convertible debt due to Glencore AG, a wholly owned subsidiary of Glencore plc (together "Glencore") being classified as a current liability.
-If Glencore does not exchange the convertible debt for common shares upon maturity, PolyMet will need to renegotiate the agreement or raise sufficient funds to repay the convertible debt.
+As at July 31, 2015, PolyMet had cash of \$9.168 million and a working capital deficiency of \$59.093 million primarily due to the \$34.240 million secured convertible debt and \$24.533 million secured non-convertible debt due to Glencore AG, a wholly owned subsidiary of Glencore plc (together "Glencore") being classified as a current liability.
+If Glencore does not exchange the convertible debt for common shares upon maturity, PolyMet will need to renegotiate the agreement or raise sufficient funds to repay the debt.

+Management believes, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing financing arrangements with Glencore (see Notes 7, 8, and 9) and the ongoing discussions with numerous investment banks and investors regarding potential financing, that financing will continue to be available allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.
 While in the past the Company has been successful in renegotiating debt and closing financing agreements, there can be no assurance it will be able to do so again.

-Management believes that, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing financing arrangements with Glencore (see Notes 7, 8, and 9) and the ongoing discussions with numerous investment banks and investors including Glencore regarding potential financing, that financing will continue to be available from Glencore and/or other potential third party sources allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.
+Factors that could affect the availability of financing include the state of debt and equity markets, investor perceptions and expectations and the metals markets.